 Topics of particular interest include assistive technologies; fundamentals of serving special populations, such as those with autism and spectrum disorders, the deaf and hard of hearing, developmental disabilities, mental disabilities, mental illnesses, learning disabilities, physical disabilities, and/or vision disabilities; children or young adults with disabilities; managing volunteers with disabilities; what trustees need to know about accessibility; the basics of prison/correctional facilities librarianship; web accessibility; and consortial approaches to ebooks.
 Submissions are also welcome for other topics that would be of interest to ASGCLA members or are relevant to the library services ASGCLA members provide.

-Proposals are reviewed by the ASGCLA Online Learning Committee annually.
-The 2018 deadline is March 30, 2018.
+Proposals are reviewed by the ASGCLA Online Learning Committee year-round.
 Learn more and submit your online learning proposal today.

 Questions about the process should be sent to the ASGCLA Training & Events Coordinator, Ninah Moore at firstname.lastname@example.org